 Toys for Older Infants – 7 to 12 Months

 Once your little one gets to the age of 7 months they will likely be moving around like crazy.
 From rolling over to scooting around to even pulling themselves up and standing they will be moving all over the place as they are advancing towards walking in the next stage.
 Toys that help them further develop their balance are great.

 They will also begin to develop the ability to understand words, colors, body parts and so on.
 This makes educational toys an important component to their toy box at this age.

 Popular Types of toys for older infants:

-- Toys they can use their imagination with – dolls, toy cars, puppets, toy cell phone or laptops, activity cubes and even toy animals
+- Toys they can use their imagination with – baby walkers, toy cars, puppets, toy cell phone or laptops, activity cubes and even toy animals

 - Building Toys – large wooden block sets, large magnetic blocks